The Rust Performance Book

 is not strictly necessary, as flushing will

-happen automatically when buf
+happen automatically when out

 is dropped.
 However, in that case any error